parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-and-remembering.md

 - **Lists** – e.g. a “To-do-list” or a list of things to take with you when you go out.
 You can record lists and memos here: <a href="/information/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>.
 - **Calendars/organisers** – e.g. to help remember your appointments or friends’ birthdays.
 You can enter your appointments and set reminders here: <a href="/information/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>.
 - **Clocks and alarms** – Having a prominent and easy-to-read clock may help your timekeeping.
 Many devices allow you to set alerts (e.g. setting an alarm clock or a phone alarm to remind you to take your medication or setting the oven timer to remind you when dinner is ready).
 - **Keep track** – if you are struggling to remember things that have happened, you could record them for future reference.
-If you are struggling to remember what has been happening with your Parkinson’s when speaking with healthcare professionals, you could try recording things using the _Symptom & Activity Tracker_.
+If you are struggling to remember what has been happening with your Parkinson’s when speaking with healthcare professionals, you could try recording things using the <a href="/my-tracker" class="internal-link">My Tracker</a>.

 ### Establish Routines